Essential information about data storytelling

 Who is this for?

-The project is designed for library staff, supporters, organisations (e.g. bibliographic data or software suppliers who work with library data), and anyone who is interested in telling stories about libraries using data.
+The project is designed for library staff, supporters, suppliers (e.g. bibliographic data or software solutions who work with library data), and anyone who is interested in telling stories about libraries.

 Who runs it?